DAILY LIFE IN PREHISTORIC TIMES

 In this harsh environment Cro-Magnon men hunted animals like mammoth, reindeer, red deer, bison and wild horses.
 They invented the spear thrower, which allowed them to hurl spears much further than before.
 The Cro-Magnons also used bows and arrows.
 They also fished using harpoons tipped with bone points.

 The Cro-Magnons also made pendants from animal teeth (from fox, bear and wolf) and from ivory.
 They also made necklaces of ivory beads and shells.
 They may also have painted or tattooed themselves.

 The Cro-Magnons buried their dead.
-Bodies were sometimes covered in red ochre.
-We don't know why although it has been suggested that the red ochre represented the blood of the living.
+Bodies were sometimes covered in red ocher.
+We don't know why although it has been suggested that the red ocher represented the blood of the living.